news & resources: frequently asked questions

 A community foundation is a charitable organization that manages and invests gifts from individuals, families and other organizations.
-The interest earned on the gifts provides for the community, supporting local charities through grants.
-Community foundations enable donors from all walks of life to improve the communities they care about through charitable giving.
-There are more than 170 community foundations across Canada.
+The interest earned on the gifts provides for the community through grants.
+There are more than 180 community foundations across Canada.

 What is The Winnipeg Foundation?

-The Winnipeg Foundation, Canada’s first community foundation (est. 1921), is a collection of endowment funds established by a wide range of donors including individuals, families, organizations, corporations and others.
+The Winnipeg Foundation, Canada’s first community foundation (established 1921), is a collection of endowment funds established by donors from all walks of life.
 Funds are pooled and invested with the income distributed as grants to registered charitable organizations that primarily benefit the citizens of Winnipeg.

 Scholarships & Bursaries – For Students

 How do I apply for a scholarship/bursary from The Winnipeg Foundation?

 The Foundation does not review applications nor decide who receives any of the awards.
 Students are selected by selection committees at schools, community organizations, or associations based on criteria set by the donor who established the award.
 In many cases, anyone who meets the criteria is automatically considered for the awards.
 In other cases, there is an application or nomination process.

 High school students should consult with their guidance counsellor or student services staff about awards available to them.

 Post-secondary students should consult the Awards and Financial Aid office at their college or university.

 Other awards – such as sports scholarships, professional development support and music awards – are generally publicized by the sponsoring organization or association.